Esorte/Functional-and-Parallel-Programming-Project/README.md

 After 7x7 the Parallel Solver take the lead and we see a speed up of up to 7.8x for the 8x8 board.
-The result can be seen more clearly in the Funpar Runtime Comparism sheet Our 9x9 board result is slightly skewed as we used board with multiple possible solution to
+The result can be seen more clearly in the Funpar Runtime Comparism sheet.
+Our 9x9 board result is slightly skewed as we used board with multiple possible solution to